joshuacline/windick/README.md

 ![Alt text](/png/0-2.png "Boot Creator")
 #     ■■■■■■■■■■■■■■■■■■■■■■■■■■■■■
 - Customize with classic ascii themes straight from the 1970's, RGB or even the cha-cha!
+- All imaging operations occur inside of a Virtual Hard Disk Image,  leaving no garbage folders/files behind.
-- No dependencies, Just $haZZam.cmd.
+- No dependencies, Just $haZZam.cmd and a Windows installation source.
 - Recommended to use windows ISO's build 22000+.
 Always use official sources, unless you're trying to analyze malware. (vhdx-boot w/host-partition-lock is a great way to do this...)
 - Currently $haZZam is made of 100% batch, no embedded scripts of any kind.
 That means no embedded:
 -      · powershell · visualbasic · java · any type of encoding or obfuscation.